sitisl/KaartSWEPrj/README.md

 This repo is only for more convenient code management and project is intended olny as a study project.

 ## Installation
-To run the ublic transportation applications all files from the repo have to be downloaded and executed as a unit.
-And mapsdb.db database file has to be downloaded and placed in users Desktop folder
+To run the public transportation applications all files from the repo have to be downloaded and executed as a unit.
+Also mapsdb.db database file has to be downloaded and placed in users Desktop folder.

 ## Technologies Used
 * VB programming languages